Josh-Ruben/blender/README.md

 # BlenderCAD MCP

-Control FreeCAD from Claude Desktop and other MCP clients.
+Control BlenderCAD from Claude Desktop and other MCP clients.
 Create and edit models, run Python scripts, inspect documents, and run FEM analyses.

 ## Demo